Lordbooker/linux-g13-driver/README.md

 ### Java version 17 or higher (needed only for the GUI)

-For Ubuntu and other Ubuntu based systems, it can be installed by typing:
+For Ubuntu and other Debian based systems, it can be installed by typing:

     sudo apt-get install default-jre